-As All Saints Church Oaksey is a Cotswold church and a Grade 1 listed building, the following restrictions apply to monuments erected in the churchyard.
-These restrictions are tighter than the Diocesan regulations and are in addition to them.
-Click on the link below for full details of these regulations.
+As All Saints Church Oaksey is a Grade 1 listed building in a Conservation Area, the following restrictions apply to monuments erected in the churchyard.
+These restrictions are tighter than the Bristol Diocese regulations and are in addition to them.
+Right click on the link below for full details of the Diocesan regulations.

 The monument is to be in one of the following materials:

 – Nebresina (Roman stone) or stone of the above type and of a Cotswold colour

 Design of Memorial